 For Sir James, leadership is defined as being the problem solver.
 Allow others to share their ideas, but, when the leader makes a decision he/she needs to stick to it.
 Maintain an open-door policy and put people in the best environment to get the job done.
 It is people that get the job done, not charts and graphs.

 Astute leaders get information where they can find it if they are not informed on an issue or a situation.
 The best performers should be rewarded and poor performers should be gotten rid of.
 Keep emotions and professional feelings separate.
 Be who you are and be prepared to be lonely, but have someone you can let off steam with.
 This is so true and sometimes we have to be very careful.
 The very trusted friend, brother or Minister have problems and we must be warned where and how to blow our steam or vent our feelings.

 It is a leader’s responsibility to stay inspired and motivated.
-If the leader is not inspired neither will his followers be.
+If the leader is not inspired either will his followers be?
 When spiritual leaders are inspired, more is given; therefore, leaders must stay crystal clear about their calling from God.
 There were times when Jesus was fully engaged in helping the needy but He knew when it was necessary to pull away from the crowds as well as His disciples and refocus.
 When our calling is sure, we must stay away from those who will de-motivate us.
 Develop relationships with other leaders who inspire and motivate you.
 Many books are written to inspire and motivate, and we must read them!